spryker/spryker-docs/docs/marketplace/user/features/202106.0/merchant-products.md

 ### Merchant products during the Checkout

-Merchant products are grouped by the merchant and get split into the shipments by merchant.
+Merchant products, as well as product offers, are grouped by the merchant and split into the merchant's shipments.

+Searching and filtering merchant products

 ## Merchant Products in the Back Office